Rights of Way

 - Dukes Lane Statement (PDF 338KB) and Declaration (PDF 68KB)

-Adopt-a-Path Scheme (be our eyes on the ground!)
+Become a Volunteer Path Warden and Adopt-a-Path (be our eyes on the ground!)

 The aim of our Adopt-a-Path Scheme is to help increase people’s use and enjoyment of our public rights of way network.
 People who use the same paths regularly are encouraged to join the scheme.
 As a minimum we would encourage members to survey the route at least 4 times a year (once in every season).